SCIInstitute/UncertainSCI/docs/dev_docs/contribute.md

 ### Pull Requests

-With the contributions added to a branch on a fork of UncertainSCI, it is ready to create a [pull request]<https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>.
+With the contributions added to a branch on a fork of UncertainSCI, it is ready to create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 While this can be done in many ways, the easiest is probably through the web page of the forked repo.
 When navigating to the main page, it will usually display the a `contribute` button near the top of the page for recently updated branches.
 This is a shortcut to creating a pull request to the main repo and branch.
 Alternatively, a pull request can be created from the pull request tab of either the main repo or the fork.
 Before making a pull request, please make sure that you've tried your best to follow the [style guide](#style-guide), and that the branch is up-to-date with the lastest master branch.
 Also, please update or add [testing](#testing) as appropriate.

 Once the pull request is created, the maintainers of UncertainSCI will assign reviewers who will test and review the code to ensure that it meets the requirements of the style guide and is stable.
-It is best to limit the size of each pull request to facilitate review, so if there are major new additions, please add a [GitHub issue]<https://github.com/SCIInstitute/UncertainSCI/issues> to track the progress.
+It is best to limit the size of each pull request to facilitate review, so if there are major new additions, please add a [GitHub issue](https://github.com/SCIInstitute/UncertainSCI/issues) to track the progress.

-## Syle Guide
+## Style Guide

 If you are editing code, take a few minutes to look at the code around you and determine its style.
 Please try to keep the style of new code as similar as possible to unchanged code to avoid jarring inconsistencies in the style.